-- Other services which seek to reduce adverse childhood experiences and incorporate principles and competencies of the CSSP's Protective and Promotive Factors Framework. - Early Intervention Services that focus on one or more of the following: - Prevention, early intervention and elimination of child maltreatment while in care, with an emphasis on reducing recurrence of maltreatment, and/or, - o Prevention and early intervention of child abuse, and/or, - Prevention and early intervention of domestic or family violence (which includes child abuse). - Afterschool or School Based Programs that: - Are evidenced based, evidence informed or based on best practice for children of families involved with or at-risk of becoming involved with child welfare and/or children in foster care, and/or, - Facilitate interactions between children to support social connections, youth resilience and social-emotional competence in youth, and/or, - Provide at risk families access to safe, nurturing, engaging afterschool programs and activities, which help reduce familial stressors and/or, - Provide access to programs within schools to increase prevention and awareness strategies, such as counseling, home based visitation, problem solving, effective communication, resisting peer pressure, substance abuse awareness, and/or - Decrease the technological divide amongst youth in marginalized communities. - Education and Training to agency and/or service providers on the CSSP's Protective and Promotive Factors Framework and Adverse Childhood Experiences Study, with an emphasis on incorporating these approaches into agency or service provider programming, including training programs for agency staff.
+- Evidenced based, evidence informed or based on best practice for children of families involved with or at-risk of becoming involved with child welfare and/or children in foster care, and/or, - ii.
+Facilitate interactions between children to support social connections, youth resilience and social-emotional competence in youth, and/or, - iii.
+Provide at risk families access to safe, nurturing, engaging afterschool programs and activities, which help reduce familial stressors, and/or, - iv.
+Provide access to programs within schools to increase prevention and awareness strategies, such as counseling, home based visitation, problem solving, effective communication, resisting peer pressure, substance abuse awareness, and/or - v.
+Decrease the technological divide amongst youth in marginalized communities. - 4.
+Education and Training to agency and/or service providers on the CSSP's Protective and Promotive Factors Framework and Adverse Childhood Experiences Study, with an emphasis on incorporating these approaches into agency or service provider programming, including training programs for agency staff.

-4.4 Program Monitoring and Evaluation
+4.4 Program Monitoring, Documentation, Reporting and Record Keeping